 - You can work towards an undergraduate degree in accounting or law, after which you can complete a postgraduate diploma in taxation, and register with a relevant accounting or legal body.

-The tasks of tax practitioners
+The role of tax practitioners

-Tax practitioners are responsible for providing advice on tax matters to individuals and to companies.
+Tax practitioners are responsible for providing advice on tax matters to individuals and companies.
 They also register tax payers and prepare and submit tax returns, while also having the responsibility of handling reports and any disputes with taxation authorities.
 Beyond this, tax practitioners may also work with investment and estate planning.

 The important skills for tax practitioners